 6. Sleep On A Clean Pillowcase

 The more preventative measures you implement to stop bacteria from reaching the treatment area and the cleaner you keep your skin, the quicker the healing process.
-With this in mind, we suggest, for the first week or so, to sleep on a clean pillowcase every night.
+With this in mind, we suggest, for the first week or so, sleeping on a clean pillowcase every night.
 If you feel as if you may not have the time to wash your pillowcase each day, instead opt for covering your pillow in a clean towel before going to sleep.

 Pillowcases are one of the biggest culprits for harbouring bacteria.
 Instead of repelling dirt, pillowcases grab onto all of the oil, dead skin and bacteria from your skin and hair.
 The accumulation of dirt on your pillowcase creates a grubby surface that you lay on every night.
 Regardless of whether you’ve recently had semi-permanent makeup in Milton Keynes or not, you should wash your pillowcase at least once a week or purchase a silk pillowcase.
 Silk pillowcases come with a host of benefits, from keeping your skin clean to making your hair extensions last longer!
 Your skin and hair will most definitely thank you for it!